MasteryEducation/SecuritiesExamsMastery.ca/content/csc/27/7/index.md

 {{< quizdown >}}

-### 1. Which of the following best describes value investing?
+### Which of the following best describes value investing?
 - [x] Buying undervalued companies with strong fundamentals.
 - [ ] Purchasing companies that demonstrate strong upward price momentum.
 - [ ] Targeting early-stage stocks regardless of valuation.
 - [ ] Focusing solely on large-cap stocks.

-> **Explanation:** Value investing involves seeking out companies priced below their intrinsic value, often with strong fundamentals that the market has overlooked.
+> **Explanation:**( Value investing involves seeking out companies priced below their intrinsic value, often with strong fundamentals that the market has overlooked.)

----

-### 2. What is a key characteristic of growth investing?
+### What is a key characteristic of growth investing?
 - [x] Buying companies expected to achieve above-average rates of earnings growth.
 - [ ] Targeting companies with below-market P/E ratios.
 - [x] Preferring higher valuations if future growth prospects are strong.
 - [ ] Focusing on minimal volatility.

-> **Explanation:** Growth investing looks for companies that can expand revenues and earnings at a pace faster than the overall market.
-Since these stocks are expected to grow quickly, they often trade at higher valuations.
+> **Explanation:**( Growth investing looks for companies that can expand revenues and earnings at a pace faster than the overall market.
+Since these stocks are expected to grow quickly, they often trade at higher valuations.)

----

-### 3. Which of the following is a primary concern when employing leverage in a portfolio?
+### Which of the following is a primary concern when employing leverage in a portfolio?
 - [x] Amplified losses if investments decline in value.
 - [ ] Reduced volatility due to borrowing costs.
 - [ ] Guaranteed outperformance of the market.
 - [ ] Leverage always lowers risk.

-> **Explanation:** While leverage can enhance returns, it can also magnify losses.
-Hence, institutional mandates often limit leverage to control risk.
+> **Explanation:**( While leverage can enhance returns, it can also magnify losses.
+Hence, institutional mandates often limit leverage to control risk.)

----

-### 4. When discussing Canadian institutional guidelines, what do National Instrument 81-102 rules typically cover?
+### When discussing Canadian institutional guidelines, what do National Instrument 81-102 rules typically cover?
 - [x] Mutual fund investment restrictions and operational requirements.
 - [ ] Foreign currency exchange limitations.
 - [ ] Hedge fund strategies and short selling rules.
 - [ ] Private equity valuation standards.

-> **Explanation:** National Instrument 81-102 specifies regulations applying primarily to mutual funds in Canada, limiting leverage, derivative usage, and concentration risks.
+> **Explanation:**( National Instrument 81-102 specifies regulations applying primarily to mutual funds in Canada, limiting leverage, derivative usage, and concentration risks.)

----

-### 5. Which of the following is a common restriction in Canadian pension fund mandates?
+### Which of the following is a common restriction in Canadian pension fund mandates?
 - [x] Cap on foreign holdings to manage currency risk.
 - [ ] Unlimited leverage on all investment instruments.
 - [x] Strict ban on sector diversification.
 - [ ] No ethical standards requirement.

-> **Explanation:** Canadian pension funds often limit foreign holdings to hedge currency risk and comply with local regulatory or fiduciary guidelines.
+> **Explanation:**( Canadian pension funds often limit foreign holdings to hedge currency risk and comply with local regulatory or fiduciary guidelines.)

----

-### 6. Which factor is most critical when choosing between value and growth investing styles?
+### Which factor is most critical when choosing between value and growth investing styles?
 - [x] Alignment with an institution’s risk tolerance and performance objectives.
 - [ ] The market’s fascination with high P/E ratios.
 - [ ] Seasonal stock market patterns.
 - [ ] Dividend payout frequency.

-> **Explanation:** The choice between value and growth should align with the investor’s (or institution’s) long-term objectives, including tolerance for volatility and return targets.
+> **Explanation:**( The choice between value and growth should align with the investor’s (or institution’s) long-term objectives, including tolerance for volatility and return targets.)

----

-### 7. A portfolio manager updates guidelines to allow limited use of equity index futures for hedging purposes.
+### A portfolio manager updates guidelines to allow limited use of equity index futures for hedging purposes.
 This action likely aims to:
 - [x] Manage market exposure without allocating capital to directly purchase all underlying stocks.
 - [ ] Abandon diversification requirements.
 - [x] Eliminate all risk from the portfolio.
 - [ ] Maximize currency exposure in emerging markets.

-> **Explanation:** Equity index futures are commonly used for efficient exposure or hedging; they don’t eliminate all risk, but they help manage exposure, especially when adjusting positions quickly.
+> **Explanation:**( Equity index futures are commonly used for efficient exposure or hedging; they don’t eliminate all risk, but they help manage exposure, especially when adjusting positions quickly.)

----

-### 8. Why might a hedge fund have fewer restrictions than a mutual fund under Canadian regulations?
+### Why might a hedge fund have fewer restrictions than a mutual fund under Canadian regulations?
 - [x] Hedge funds often cater to accredited investors with higher risk tolerance.
 - [ ] Hedge funds are universally more transparent and regulated.
 - [ ] Mutual funds have no leverage limits.
 - [ ] Hedge funds are the only funds subject to NI 81-102 regulations.

-> **Explanation:** Hedge funds typically serve accredited, high-net-worth, or institutional investors who can bear more risk.
-Mutual funds, widely sold to retail investors, must adhere to stricter regulations such as NI 81-102.
+> **Explanation:**( Hedge funds typically serve accredited, high-net-worth, or institutional investors who can bear more risk.
+Mutual funds, widely sold to retail investors, must adhere to stricter regulations such as NI 81-102.)

----

-### 9. Which of the following best describes ESG exclusions within an institutional mandate?
+### Which of the following best describes ESG exclusions within an institutional mandate?
 - [x] Prohibiting investment in companies that fail certain environmental, social, or governance criteria.
 - [ ] Mandating investment exclusively in high-leverage firms.
 - [ ] Investing only in real estate properties.
 - [ ] Imposing no ethical constraints on the portfolio.

-> **Explanation:** ESG exclusions are examples of ethical or social responsibility guidelines that prohibit investment in companies involved in harmful or controversial activities.
+> **Explanation:**( ESG exclusions are examples of ethical or social responsibility guidelines that prohibit investment in companies involved in harmful or controversial activities.)

----

-### 10. In Canada, if market conditions change drastically, portfolio managers should:
+### In Canada, if market conditions change drastically, portfolio managers should:
 - [x] Review and potentially revise investment guidelines to stay aligned with the mandate and regulations.
 - [ ] Automatically abandon the existing mandate and switch to full speculation.
 - [ ] Stop communicating portfolio changes to stakeholders.